amirisback/amirisback/README.md

 - Project Open Sources - [Click Here](https://github.com/users/amirisback/projects/17)

 #### Quotes For Today
-> “If debugging is the process of removing software bugs, then programming must be the process of putting them in” by Edsger Dijkstra.
+> “Design and programming are human activities; forget that and all is lost” by Bjarne Stroustrup.